 Usually not.
 Most people treat their itchy toes before it spreads.
 Sometimes the infection spreads to the skin on other parts of the body.
 These are usually the moist and airless parts of the skin such as the groin.
 Fungi do not usually spread deeper than the skin.
 However, other germs (bacteria) may enter through the cracked skin of untreated athlete's foot.
 This can occasionally cause more serious infections of the foot or leg.

 The infection sometimes spreads to a nail.
 This can be treated.
 However, it takes several weeks of antifungal tablets to clear the infection from a nail.
 Therefore, it is best to treat athlete's foot as soon as symptoms start.
 See the separate leaflet called Fungal Nail Infections (Tinea Unguium).

 What is the treatment for athlete's foot?

 You can buy a topical antifungal treatment from pharmacies, or get one on prescription.
 Topical means it is applied directly to the area affected, ie the skin of the feet.
-There are various types and brands - for example: terbinafine, clotrimazole, econazole, ketoconazole and miconazole.
-They are usually creams, but can also be sprays, liquids or powders.
+There are various types and brands - for example, terbinafine, clotrimazole, econazole, ketoconazole and miconazole.
+They are usually creams but can also be sprays, liquids or powders.
 These treatments are all good at clearing fungal skin infections.
 There is no evidence that one is better than another.
 For children clotrimazole, econazole or miconazole should be used.
-Other options are undecenoic acid (Mycota®) or tolnaftate, which is available over the counter only.
+Other options are undecenoic acid or tolnaftate, which are available over the counter.